wassname/rl_2d_walker.js/README.md

 - `npm train`: this will train in node
   - you ideally need a CUDA capable GPU with 8GB+ of memory.
   - will take 8 hours to see results, 44 hours for good results
-- `npm run`: this will start a server to view the results.
+- `npm start` (in another terminal): this will start a server to view the results.
 Result will refresh every few hours when a model checkpoint in saved.

 ## Modifying